Kanomble/celery_blast/README.md

 <a name="todo"></a>
 ## TODO
+- [ ] refactor calculation of database normalized tables
+  - seems to be zero in some cases (which is wrong)
 - [ ] add validation for same project titles
 - [ ] add validation for entrez_queries
 - [x] fix one-way BLAST snakemake pipeline